DHARPA-Project/kiara/docs/usage/getting_started.md

 # Getting started

-This guide is a walk-through to some important (and some lesser important) features of *kiara*, the goal is to introduce new users to the overall framework, so they can get a feeling for what it can do, and whether it might be useful for their own usage scenarios.
+This guide walks through some of the important (and some of the lesser important) features of *kiara*, the goal is to introduce new users to the overall framework, so they can get a feeling for what it can do, and whether it might be useful for their own usage scenarios.